November 30th

 Commentary:

 Planning, planning, planning!
-Prudent people think ahead of the tasks, deciding whether it is worth investing their effort.
-They do not invest time, effort and energy -
+Prudent people think ahead of their tasks, deciding whether it is worth investing their effort or not.

 3. if the end result was not proportionately rewarding as the effort.
 (The task should be more rewarding than the toil itself. )